wesley1001/TemAcucar/README.md

 - For production environment release, run `ENV=production bin/build-ios-simulator`

-### Building release for Android simulator
+### Building release for Android

+1. Request the appropriate `keystore` file and passwords to your team's manager and save the `keystore` file to `android/app`

+2. Configure the passwords on the appropriate `.env.*` files

+3. Then:

-- For staging environment release, run `bin/build-android-simulator`
+  - For staging environment release, run `bin/build-android`

-- For production environment release, run `ENV=production bin/build-android-simulator`
+  - For production environment release, run `ENV=production bin/build-android`

 ### Releasing iOS bundle to CodePush